Armenian national movement: Lake Van Region

+Van turned into a center of Armenian Nationalist activity, as Lake Van borders Russia and Persia, making assistance easily accessible.

+In May 1889, the Bashkale Clash Ottoman gendarme stopped three Armenakan members which they believed were members of a large revolutionary apparatus, two of whom were subsequently killed.
+The incident increased sectarian tensions and other conflicts occurred.

+During the Hamidian Massacres in 1896, the Defense of Van saw the Armenian population in Van defend against Ottoman forces and Kurdish tribesmen.
+The Khanasor Expedition was the Armenian militia's response.

 The Battle of Holy Apostles Monastery was an armed conflict of the Armenian militia in Holy Apostles Monastery near Mush, in November 1901.
-Andranik Ozanian's intentions were to attract the attention of the foreign consuls at Mush to the plight of the Armenian peasants and to provide a glimmer of hope for the oppressed Armenians of the eastern provinces.
+Andranik Ozanian's intentions were to attract the attention of the foreign consuls at Mush to the plight of the Armenian peasants and to provide hope for the oppressed Armenians of the eastern provinces.

 Diyarbekir/Aleppo Vilayets

 Sason was formerly part of the sanjak of Siirt which was in Diyarbakır vilayet of the Ottoman Empire, later part of Batman Province of Turkey.
 Zeitun was formerly part of the Aleppo Vilayet of the Ottoman Empire, later Süleymanlı in the Kahramanmaraş Province of Turkey.
 The Social Democrat Hunchakian Party and the ARF were active in the region.

-1862 was important for Zeitun.
 The Armenians of Zeitun had historically enjoyed a period of high autonomy in the Ottoman Empire until the nineteenth century.
 In the first half of the nineteenth century, the central government decided to bring this region of the empire under tighter control.
 This strategy ultimately proved ineffective.
-In the summer of 1862 the Ottomans sent a military contingent of 12,000 men to Zeitun to reassert government control.
+In the First Zeitun resistance, in the summer of 1862, the Ottomans sent a military contingent of 12,000 men to Zeitun to reassert government control.
 The force, however, was held at bay by the Armenians and, through French mediation, the first Zeitun resistance was brought to a close.
-The Zeitun Armenian's gave inspiration to the ideas of creating an Armenian state in Cilicia.
+The Zeitun Armenians gave inspiration to the ideas of creating an Armenian state in Cilicia.

-The Sasun resistance of 1894 was the resistance of the Hunchak militia of the Sassoun region.
+The Sasun resistance of 1894 was the resistance of the Hunchak militia of the Sasun region.
 The region continued to be in conflict between the fedayee and the Muslim Ottomans between the local Armenian villages.

 Between the years 1891 and 1895, activists from the Armenian Social Democrat Hunchakian Party visited Cilicia, and established a new branch in Zeitun.
-The Zeitun Rebellion took place in 1895.
+Another Zeitun Rebellion took place in 1895.